A consistency study of coarse-grained dynamical chains through a nonlinear wave equation of mixed type

-If further we have $E_{\textrm{cont}}(\psi) < E_{\textrm{cont}}(\phi)$ for all $\phi$ belonging to our function class, then the equilibrium solution $\psi$ is called absolutely stable.
+If further we have $E_{\textrm{cont}}(\psi) < E_{\textrm{cont}}(\phi)$ for all $\phi$ belonging to the class of absolutely continuous functions, the equilibrium solution $\psi$ is called absolutely stable.
 Absolute stability corresponds to the global stability in the dynamical system context.
 An equilibrium solution $\psi$ is unstable if it is not locally stable.
-A necessary condition is given in \cite{james}, that is (noting $\sigma=\Theta'$),
+A necessary condition is given in \cite{James1979}, that is (noting $\sigma=\Theta'$),

-$w(v,u)$ is called Weierstrass excess function.
-A necessary and sufficient condition for $w(v,u)\geq0$ (see \cite{james}) is that the area under the graph of $\sigma(\cdot)$ from $u$ to $v$ exceeds the area of the rectangle of base $(v-u)$ and height $\sigma(u)$.
-From this criterion, we can obtain that for $\psi'(X) \in [r, z_{\textrm{cut}}]$, the solution $\psi$ is unstable.
-For $\psi'(X) \in (0, r)$, the solution should be locally stable.
-As for the equilibrium solution $\psi$ obtained in the case of $0 \leq c \leq c_{\textrm{max}}$, if $l_{+} \ne 0$ then $\psi$ is unstable; otherwise, the solution should be locally stable. \cite{eming2007} established a sharp criterion for the regime of validity, which is analogous our results here for one dimensional equations, with some regularity assumptions on the solutions.
+$w(F_1,F_2)$ is called Weierstrass excess function.
+A necessary and sufficient condition for $w(F_1,F_2)\geq0$ is that the area under the graph of $\sigma(\cdot)$ from $F_2$ to $F_1$ exceeds the area of the rectangle of base $(F_1-F_2)$ and height $\sigma(F_2)$.
+From this criterion, for $\psi'(X) \in [r_0, z_{\textrm{cut}}]$, the solution $\psi$ is unstable, and for $\psi'(X) \in (0, r_0)$, the solution should be locally stable.
+As for the equilibrium solution $\psi$ obtained in the case of $0 \leq c \leq c_{\textrm{max}}$, if $l_{+} \ne 0$ then $\psi$ is unstable; otherwise, the solution should be locally stable.
+E and Ming \cite{E2007b} established a sharp criterion for the regime of validity, which is analogous to our results here for one dimensional equations, with some regularity assumptions on the solutions.

-According to the explanation of phase transition phenomena in \cite{cherkaev}, two states $b_{\pm}$ in the case of $0 \leq c \leq c_{\textrm{max}}$ do not cause phase transition since one of the states is not locally stable.
+According to the explanation of phase transition phenomena in \cite{Balk2001}, two states $b_{\pm}$ in the case of $0 \leq c < c_{\textrm{max}}$ do not cause phase transition since one of the states is not locally stable.